They say successful businesses begin with an idea. We say they all begin with functional and non-functional requirements for ecommerce websites.

 All of our projects at Elogic start with a brief clarifying the client’s functional and non-functional requirements.
 Unless a client sends a list directly to us, we issue a document for them to fill out (see it as a downloadable bonus at the end of the article!).
 This way, we’re sure that we understand their business needs, while the client can adjust the project budget & scope and deliver positive shopping experiences on the website.

-In this article, we’ll explain the difference between the functional and non-functional requirements and present a list of most common ones based on our clients’ real-life examples.
+In this article, we’ll explain the difference between the functional and non-functional requirements and present a list of the most common ones based on our clients’ real-life examples.
 We’ll also share some tips on how to organize the requirements and what they should look like.

 The main difference between functional and non-functional requirements lies in their scope and purpose.

 Functional requirements (FRs) are the what of your website.
-It is all about the functions and core operations of your e-store that enable a user to take actions on the website.
+It is all about the functions and core operations of your e-store that enable a user to take action on the website.
 They can be implemented as a single website feature and form the basis of the whole software development process.

 Example: Add the following product filtering features to our home improvement webstore: price, popularity, power rate (Watt), heating area (m2), and usage (bathroom, kitchen, etc).